greim/Backbone-Subscriptions/readme.md

       message: function(message){ ... }
     });

 This will certainly work, however it adds additional event handlers to `window` as more instances of that view are created.
 Each extra handler still runs in the background, even though the view is no longer visible in the DOM.
-Not only is it a CPU drain, but it's a memory leak, since functions stored on the window (the event handlers) keeps references to each view instance.
+Not only is it a CPU drain, but it's a memory leak, since functions stored on the window (the event handlers) keep references to each view instance.

 ## What happens to a view after it goes away?